RibbonCommunications/citrix-webrtc-sdk/README.md

 - No ability to play local audio file (coming soon...)

 #### Video calls
-- Video calls do not work correctly when this SDK is used in a browser, so calls should be audio-only
+- When this SDK is used in a browser, video calls do not work correctly and so should be audio-only
 - Video calls may use the wrong camera if more than one present
-- Errors when ending video calls
+- Errors may be visible in the console when ending video calls

 #### HID
 - No HID signalling provided by Citrix SDK